KasparEtter/ef1p/pages/email/email.md

 ##### Password-based authentication mechanisms

-The following boxes focus on [password-based authentication mechanisms](#user-authentication), which allow users to authenticate themselves to servers with only their username and password.
+The following boxes focus on password-based authentication mechanisms, which allow users to [authenticate themselves](#user-authentication) to servers with only their username and password.
-Due to the nature of the topic, some of the later boxes are fairly advanced.
+Due to the nature of the topic, some of the later [information boxes](/#information-boxes) are fairly advanced.
-If you're not interested in cryptography, you might want to [skip them](#access-protocols).
+If you're not interested in cryptography, you may want to [skip them](#access-protocols).

 <details markdown="block">
 <summary markdown="span" id="dangerous-reliance-on-tls">